Elignesin/SureStart/README.md

 *2/18/21* I added my own version of a notebook with a Convolutional Neural Network for predicting MNIST digits to this repository.
 I have also included graphs for training and validation loss and accuracy.

 *2/19/21* This action item was actually completed on 2/20/21, but no matter.
 I added my own notebook from Google Colab with a basic image classification model for classifying dogs and cats, which was built from and modified from the activity found at https://keras.io/examples/vision/image_classification_from_scratch/.
 I also included some graphs for training and validation loss and accuracy.

+*2/22/21* I have added the notebook for the action item on February 22, including a CNN for classifying facial images by gender (I chose to do only by gender because of the length of time for which the CNN took to train).
+This was modeled from the activity at https://www.kaggle.com/thanaphatj/gender-classification-of-facial-images-cnn, but I largely built the CNN using what I'd learned from the previous week.